 This medicine has been used for many years.
 Nearly all people with PD notice a good improvement in symptoms after starting levodopa.
 The body converts levodopa to dopamine.
 Therefore, the low level of dopamine in the affected part of the brain increases with levodopa.
 A low dose is usually started at first.
 Over time, the dose often needs to be increased to control the symptoms.

 Dopamine agonists are medicines that act on the same receptors in the brain as dopamine.
 So, in effect, they act like a substitute for dopamine.
 Unlike levodopa, they do not need to be converted in the body to become active.
 There are several types.
-Ropinirole, pramipexole, or rotigotine are used most commonly.
+Ropinirole, pramipexole or rotigotine are used most commonly.
 Bromocriptine, cabergoline or pergolide are alternatives but are used less often because of the risk of possible (rare) side-effects, including thickening of the heart valves and thickening and scarring of the lung tissue.
 Close monitoring is needed whilst taking bromocriptine, cabergoline or pergolide.
-Each of the dopamine agonists has different brand names.
+Each of the dopamine agonists has a different brand name.

 Possible side-effects when one is first started are similar to levodopa (nausea, etc).
 However, the side-effects tend to ease off over several days or weeks.
-Again, if nausea is a problem, then it can usually be eased by the anti-sickness medicine called domperidone.
+Again, if nausea is a problem, it can usually be eased by the anti-sickness medicine.
 Also, drowsiness can occur with these medicines.
 Drowsiness may be severe and may affect your ability to drive.
 Compulsive behaviour can be a side-effect and is more common with this group of medicines than with levodopa.
 Other side-effects are less common but read the leaflet in the medicine packet for a full list of possible side-effects.

 Sometimes a dopamine agonist is used in combination with levodopa in the later stages of PD.
 Apomorphine is another dopamine agonist that is used in combination with levodopa.
 It needs to be given by an injection under the skin.
 It is used in people who have PD in its later stages who have severe 'off' episodes where they become immobile.
 It can help to reverse these 'off' episodes but its effect only lasts for about an hour.
 Frequent injections are therefore needed.
 Because of this, sometimes the medicine is given as a continuous infusion, using tubing with a needle at the end (called a cannula) that is inserted under the skin so that the medicine can flow into your body.

 These medicines are another alternative to levodopa for early PD.
 They include selegiline and rasagiline.
-These medicines work by blocking (inhibiting) the effect of a chemical in the brain called monoamine-oxidase-B (MAO-B).
-This chemical is involved in the breakdown of levodopa and dopamine.
+These medicines work by blocking (inhibiting) the effect of a chemical in the brain called MAO-B. This chemical is involved in the breakdown of levodopa and dopamine.
 If the action of MAO-B is inhibited then the effect of any dopamine lasts longer.
 Most people will require levodopa eventually.
 However, if you take an MAO-B inhibitor at first, it may delay the need for levodopa for months or years.

 Sometimes these medicines are used in combination with levodopa in the later stages of PD.

-Other medicines used for Parkinson's disease
+Other medicines used for PD

 - Catechol-O-methyltransferase (COMT) inhibitors are relatively new medicines.
 They include tolcapone and entacapone.
 These help to stop the breakdown of levodopa by the body, so more of each dose of levodopa can get into the brain to work.
 A COMT inhibitor is sometimes advised in addition to levodopa when symptoms are not well controlled by levodopa alone.

 - Other medicines are sometimes used to help relieve symptoms.
 They have various effects which try to correct the chemical imbalance in the brain.
-They include beta-blockers, amantadine, and anticholinergic medicines.
+They include beta-blockers, amantadine and anticholinergic medicines.
 One of these may be tried when symptoms are mild.
 However, you are likely to need levodopa or a dopamine agonist at some point.

 Various things may influence which medicine is advised.
 For example, your age, severity of symptoms, how well your symptoms respond to treatment, if side-effects develop, other medicines that you may take, etc. Your specialist will advise on the best medicine for you to take.
 Whatever medicine or medicines you are prescribed, read the leaflet in the medicine packet for a full list of possible side-effects.
 Mention to your doctor if you develop a troublesome side-effect.
 A modification of the dose, dose schedule, or the type of medication, may be possible to help keep side-effects to a minimum.